Data Requirements for Pesticide Registration

 Requirements to develop data on product performance provide a mechanism to ensure that pesticide products will control the pests listed on the label and that unnecessary pesticide exposure to the environment will not occur as a result of the use of ineffective products.
 Specific performance standards are used to validate the efficacy data in the public health areas, including disinfectants used to control microorganisms infectious to humans in any area of the inanimate environment and those pesticides used to control vertebrates (such as rodents, birds, bats, and skunks) and invertebrates (ticks, mosquitoes, etc.) that may directly or indirectly transmit diseases to humans.

 Data required to assess hazards to humans and domestic animals are derived from a variety of acute, subchronic, and chronic toxicity tests, and tests to assess mutagenicity and pesticide metabolism.
+The Agency is receptive to approaches that effectively incorporate other endpoints into the battery of routine toxicology studies if it would reduce animal usage while still providing the necessary information within the context of other toxicological endpoints.

 Determination of acute oral, dermal, and inhalation toxicity is usually the initial step in the assessment and evaluation of the toxic characteristics of a pesticide.
 These data provide information on health hazards likely to arise soon after, and as a result of, short-term exposure.
 Data from acute studies serve as a basis for classification and precautionary labeling.
 For example, acute toxicity data are used to calculate farm worker reentry intervals and to develop precautionary label statements pertaining to protective clothing requirements for applicators.
 They also: